manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 ### (Single-Shot) Agreement

-In *Agreement* (interchangeably called *Consensus*) there are $n$ parties that each have an input value, and the goal is to output a value such that:
+In *Agreement* (interchangeably called *Consensus*) there are $n$ parties.
+A minority of the servers may have omission failures.
+Each party has an input value, and its goal is to output a value such that:

 **Uniform Agreement**: Any two parties that output values, these values are equal.
 (*) In the Byzantine case **Agreement**: Any two non-faulty parties output the same value.